chrisliebert/quick-3d/README.md

 `lua example.lua` or `luajit example.lua`

 Once example.lua is running, code can be entered directly into the console including functions, statements and expressions.
-For example you can type `f = function() print("Hello World") end` and now f() will be available in the console as `f()`.
+For example you can type `f = function() print("Hello World") end` and now f will be available in the console as `f()`.
 If you enter `5+5`, the result will be evaluated and printed.
-It is also create new variables or access global variables, for example `x = screen_width / screen_height` would store the result of the quotient of global script variables screen_width and screen_height in a new variable x.
+It is also possible to create new variables or access global variables, for example `x = screen_width / screen_height` would store the result of the quotient of global script variables screen_width and screen_height in a new variable x.

   **License:**